Vita1iyPak/test-draguiem/README.md

 9.1 Go to frype.com → app → Applications section, check **publish application** and click **Send for approval**.

-> ⚠️ Перед отправкой убедитесь что загружена иконка **16×16** — без неё нельзя включить activities. Страница покажет: *"You can have activities enabled only when you add an 16×16 px icon."*
+> ⚠️ Before submitting, make sure the **16×16** icon is uploaded — without it you cannot enable activities.
+The page will show: *"You can have activities enabled only when you add an 16×16 px icon."*

 🖼️ Result example: https://gyazo.com/94790147ed5cdab3376120c4fdef11f0